Rosuav/shed/CarePackage.md

 Not every Australian icon could be included.
 Here's a few other foods we eat;
 if you ever come visit, ask for 'em!

+* Possibly the most iconic Australian food is **Vegemite**.
+If you didn't grow up eating it, you probably won't enjoy it, but feel free to pretend that I included some, you ate it, and you are proud of yourself.

 * **Kangaroo**.
 Usually in steak or minced, roo meat can be substituted for beef in pretty much anything, and it's always an improvement (in my totally unbiased